Pawsey-Internships/pawsey-version-control/_episodes/16-access-tokens.md

 # Create a Personal Access Token (PAT) for your GitHub Account

-Since 31/08/2021,  Git cannot clone a private GitHub repository or push to a GitHub repository using only a GitHub user name and password.
+Since 31/08/2021, it has been impossible to clone a private GitHub repository or push to a GitHub repository using only a GitHub user name and password via HTTPS.
 In place of your password, you are required to use a Personal Access Token (PAT) that is created by the GitHub account that owns the remote repository or a GitHub account that has been invited to the repository as a collaborator.
+This is explained in the GitHub docs [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 You can create a PAT for GitHub in your account settings.
 If you are logged into a GitHub account, [this link](https://github.com/settings/tokens/) will take you to your PAT management page, Otherwise: